Villain Entertainment

-Villain Entertainment is a record label, founded by gangsta rapper MC Ren, in Palm Springs, California in 1999.
+Villain Entertainment is a record label, founded by rapper MC Ren, in Palm Springs, California in 2004.
 The label's focus was gangsta rap genre of West Coast hip hop.

 History

 Villain Entertainment was formed as a vehicle for releases by MC Ren, after he left Ruthless Records in 1999.

 After MC Ren's departure from Ruthless Records, the label inherited the rights to all of MC Ren's solo albums, including Kizz My Black Azz, Shock of the Hour, The Villain in Black and Ruthless For Life.
+However, the rights to four of the albums are now licensed through Empire Distribution and Virgin Records/Universal Music Group (with Kizz My Black Azz being made on Priority) as they appear on streaming services under the Villain Entertainment label.

 Although established in 1999, the label remained dormant for a long period until a revival in 2009, with the release of MC Ren's album Renincarnated.